 How to get around Morocco

-Morocco’s inexpensive and generally reliable trains are the country’s preferred form of public transport.
-Operated by the national railway company, ONCF, they offer a convenient way to travel between major cities like Casablanca, Marrakech, Rabat, and Fes.
-You can check prices and timetables on the ONCF website to plan your journey in advance.
+Morocco’s trains are both inexpensive and generally reliable, making them a popular choice for getting around.
+Operated by the national railway company ONCF, trains conveniently connect major cities like Casablanca, Marrakech, Rabat, and Fes.
+For ease of planning, you can check prices and timetables on the ONCF website before your trip.

-Buses are another affordable and reliable option for getting around.
-Many local bus companies operate throughout the country, often with multiple providers competing on popular routes like Casablanca to Marrakech.
-However, comfort levels can vary widely between companies.
-Some buses are modern, air-conditioned, and even offer on-board snacks and entertainment, while others might be older, without air-conditioning and less comfortable.
+Buses are another budget-friendly and reliable way to travel across Morocco.
+Numerous local bus companies operate throughout the country, especially on popular routes like Casablanca to Marrakech.
+However, comfort levels can vary widely.

-For a more comfortable experience, I recommend using reputable bus companies like CTM and Nejme Chamal.
-These companies are known for their reliable service and higher standards of comfort, making long-distance travel more enjoyable.
+For a more comfortable ride, I recommend opting for reputable companies like CTM and Nejme Chamal.
+Known for their reliable service and higher standards of comfort, these buses make long-distance travel much more enjoyable.

 What to Eat and Drink in Morocco